By Rekhit Pachanekar and Chainika Thakar

 Example of a moving average indicator

+The chart above shows the closing price of Tesla (blue line), the 10 day moving average (orange line), the 20 day moving average (green line) and the 50 day moving average (red line).
 It can be observed that the 50 day moving average is the smoothest and the 10 day moving average has the maximum number of peaks and troughs or fluctuations.
 As the lookback period increases, the moving average line moves away from the price curve.
+The red line (10 day moving average) is closest to the blue line (price curve) and the purple line (50 day moving average) is farthest away.

-Lookback periods for calculating the moving average indicator
+Lookback periods for calculating a moving average

 The most commonly used lookback periods for calculating a moving average in the moving average trading are 10, 20, 50, 100, and 200.